brollb/NashJS-no-hands/README.md

 This repo is a WebGME example used for a talk at NashJS.
 The slides can be found at http://slides.com/brianbroll/deck-6

 ## Getting Started
+Before you install this project, you must first install MongoDB and run an instance on your local machine.
+I will assume that it is running on the default machine.

-First, install the webgme-setup-tool and clone the repo:
+Next, install the webgme-setup-tool and clone the repo:

 ```
 npm install -g webgme-setup-tool